Jason Lyons: Career history

 In his only appearance in the World Under-21 Championship final in 1991 at the Brandon stadium in Coventry, England, Lyons finished a fine third behind Danes Brian Andersen (winner) and Morten Andersen (second).

 In 1993, Lyons won the Jack Young Memorial Cup at the North Arm Speedway in Adelaide, South Australia.
 In 1996 he won the Peter Craven Memorial at Belle Vue in Manchester.
 Both trophies are held in honour of former Speedway World Champions, with Lyons being the first Australian to win both Memorials.

 In 2003 Lyons qualified for his only full season in the Speedway Grand Prix series, although he had ridden twice previously, finishing fourth in the Grand Prix of Great Britain in 2000.

-In 2007 he signed for the newly reformed Birmingham Brummies as captain and stayed with the Brummies until the end of 2010.
-Jason signed for the Redcar Bears alongside 1992 World Champion Gary Havelock.
+In 2007, he signed for the newly reformed Birmingham Brummies as captain and stayed with the Brummies until the end of 2010.
+He won the Premier League Pairs Championship for Birmingham in 2009, partnering Tomasz Piszcz, during the 2009 Premier League speedway season.

+He signed off his Birmingham career with a significant success, winning the Premier League Four-Team Championship, on 15 August 2010, at the East of England Arena.

+In 2011, Jason signed for the Redcar Bears alongside Gary Havelock.

+Australia

+Lyons was the winner of the Australian Pairs Championship in 1992 as well as Victorian State Champion in 1997, 1998 and 1999 and he won the South Australian Championship in 1999.